 When determining the appropriate ski width for you, weigh a combination of your past ski preferences, where you ski, what type of terrain you ski most, and the intended use of the ski (daily driver, powder ski, groomer, all-mountain cruiser, etc.).
 Having the proper ski width will allow you to easily initiate and turn your skis allowing skiing to be easier and more fun.

 Curious what might be best for you?
 Get started on your Skier DNA here and schedule a phone call with a ski designer in the last step to find out.
 Ready to learn more about proper ski dimensions and design?
-Check out these articles:
+Check out these articles from our Ski Buyer’s Guide:

 Wagner Custom Skis takes your skiing to the next level by focusing on your Skier DNA to create a ski just for you, and you alone.
 We want you to click in and immediately feel at ease.
 Let us help you design your perfect-fit, custom skis.
 It's easy.Find Your Perfect Skis